Academics

 Having gained an understanding of legal service delivery processes, theoretical discussions will help you to identify areas for improvement.

-Applying your skills and knowledge, you will join an international team and devise a capstone project in which you will seek to address this deficiency in legal practice.
+Applying your skills and knowledge, you will join an international team and take part in an intense 48-hour Legal Hackathon.

 Study Trip